This post is also available in: Français (French)

 Louis-Eugène Boudin (1824-1898), born in Honfleur and died in Deauville, is one of the greatest marine painters of the 19th century.

 A pioneer of plein air painting, he is considered one of the leading forerunners of Impressionism and profoundly influenced Claude Monet.
-Nicknamed the “king of skies,” he captured the ever-changing light of the Normandy coast like no other.
+Nicknamed the “King of Skies,” he captured the ever-changing light of the Normandy coast like no other.

 Perfect for lovers of Impressionism, Norman painting, and 19th-century art.

 Additional photos are available in the upper left corner.
-Feel free to browse them!—click on one to see a larger, close-up view!
+Feel free to browse them! — Click on one to see a larger, close-up view!

 Want to pay in euros?
 Before placing your order, click the orange word “French” located just below the main product photo.
 This instantly switches the page to the French version with prices in €.